 Here are the most important things to remember if you even suspect a young athlete may …Click here to continue reading

 While caring for patients in the Children’s Hospital of Wisconsin Concussion Clinic, I often notice that parents and young athletes don’t realize that a concussion affects injured athletes in all phases of life, not just athletics.
 While progress has been made in concussion awareness and recognition on the athletic field (although there’s still room for improvement), concussion awareness has …Continue reading this post

 You may have read and heard a lot about concussions lately.
 I recently cowrote a clinical report on sports-related concussions in children and adolescents that will be published today in Pediatrics.
 There have been some positive changes in the NFL and NCAA to improve safety, but you will be glad to know the Wisconsin Interscholastic Athletics Association has been following these improved rules for a few years now.

 Concussions are brain injuries and need to be taken seriously.
-They don’t just happen in …Continue reading →
+They don’t just happen in …Click here to continue reading

 March Madness continues and the elbows are flying.
 To help prevent dental injuries and cuts to the face, lips and inside of the mouth, any athlete playing a collision or contact sport should wear a mouth guard.

 There are three main types of mouth guards: stock, boil and bite, and custom.